The taut polynomial and the Alexander polynomial: The lower and upper tracks

 A transverse taut structure $\alpha$ on $\mathcal{T}$ endows its horizontal branched surface $\mathcal{B}$ with a pair of canonical train tracks which we call, following \cite[Definition 4.7]{SchleimSegLinks}, the \emph{lower} and \emph{upper} tracks of $(\mathcal{T}, \alpha)$.

-\begin{definition}Let $(\mathcal{T}, \alpha)$ be a transverse taut triangulation and~ let $\mathcal{B}$ be the corresponding horizontal branched surface.
+\begin{definition} Let $(\mathcal{T}, \alpha)$ be a transverse taut triangulation and~ let $\mathcal{B}$ be the corresponding horizontal branched surface.
 The \emph{lower track} $\tau^L$ of $\mathcal{T}$ is the dual train track in $\mathcal{B}$ such that for every $f \in F$ the large-half branch of $\tau^L_f$ meets the top diagonal of the tetrahedron immediately below~$f$.
-The \emph{upper track} $\tau^U$ of $\mathcal{T}$ is the dual train track in $\mathcal{B}$ such that for every $f \in F$ the large-half branch of $\tau^U_f$ meets the bottom diagonal of the tetrahedron immediately above~$f$. \end{definition} \begin{example}The upper track of the veering triangulation \texttt{cPcbbbdxm\_10} of the figure-eight knot sister is presented in Figure \ref{fig:m003}. \end{example}
+The \emph{upper track} $\tau^U$ of $\mathcal{T}$ is the dual train track in $\mathcal{B}$ such that for every $f \in F$ the large-half branch of $\tau^U_f$ meets the bottom diagonal of the tetrahedron immediately above~$f$. \end{definition} While this definition may seem artificial at first, in the veering case the lower and upper tracks combinatorially encode the unstable and stable laminations of the associated pseudo-Anosov flow; see Subsection \ref{subsec:EO:to}. \begin{example}The upper track of the veering triangulation \texttt{cPcbbbdxm\_10} of the figure-eight knot sister is presented in Figure \ref{fig:m003}. \end{example}

 We introduce the following names for the edges of $f \in F$ which meet large half-branches of $\tau_f^L$ or $\tau_f^U$. \begin{definition} Let $(\mathcal{T}, \alpha)$ be a transverse taut triangulation.
 We say that an edge in the boundary of $f \in F$ is the \emph{lower large} (respectively the \emph{upper large}) edge of $f$ if it meets the large half-branch of $\tau_{f}^L$ (respectively $\tau_{f}^U$). \end{definition} To define the lower and upper tracks we do not need a veering structure on a transverse taut triangulation.
 However, if the triangulation is veering then the lower and upper tracks restricted to the faces of a single tetrahedron $t$ are determined by the colours of the diagonal edges of $t$; see the lemma below. \begin{lemma}[Lemma 3.9 of \cite{taut_veer_teich}] Let $\mathcal{V}$ be a veering triangulation.
 Let $t$ be one of its tetrahedra.
 The lower large edges of the bottom faces of $t$ are the equatorial edges of~$t$ which are of the same colour as the bottom diagonal of~$t$.
 The upper large edges of the top faces of $t$ are the equatorial edges of $t$ which are of the same colour as the top diagonal of $t$. \end{lemma} Using Lemma \ref{lemma:large_edges} we present the pictures of the lower track and upper track in a veering tetrahedron in Figure~\ref{fig:lower_tt}(a) and Figure~\ref{fig:lower_tt}(b), respectively.